Phenomenological power spectrum models for H$\alpha$ emission line galaxies from the Nancy Grace Roman Space Telescope: Methodology

 The growth of the matter power spectrum post-recombination undergoes further transfer across frequencies as gravity mixes the small-scale modes.
-We do not detail the nonlinear growth according to CDM as a function of $z$ but rather employ an analytical correction to the linear theory found when the linear power spectrum was corrected to the non-linear clustering result of N-body simulations: either the nonlinear matter power spectrum inferred from clustering according to the halo model ({\sc HMcode} or $\Fcur_{HM}$; \citealt{Mead_2015}) or the nonlinear galaxy power spectrum found using a galaxy catalog constructed with a semi-analytic model (SAM) ($\Fcur_{SAM}$; \citealt{Cole05}).
+We do not detail the non-linear growth according to CDM as a function of $z$ but rather employ an analytical correction to the linear theory found when the linear power spectrum was corrected to the non-linear clustering result of N-body simulations: either the non-linear matter power spectrum inferred from clustering according to the halo model ({\sc HMcode} or $\Fcur_{HM}$; \citealt{Mead_2015}) or the non-linear galaxy power spectrum found using a galaxy catalog constructed with a semi-analytic model (SAM) ($\Fcur_{SAM}$; \citealt{Cole05}).

-The nonlinear corrections of \cite{Mead_2015} uses the halo model directly in the modelling framework as opposed to the {\sc halofits} method of \citep{Smith_2003,Takahashi_2012} that employs an empirical fitting algorithm to N-body simulation clustering statistics but does not directly use the halo model equations in their formula.
+The non-linear corrections of \cite{Mead_2015} uses the halo model directly in the modelling framework as opposed to the {\sc halofits} method of \citep{Smith_2003,Takahashi_2012} that employs an empirical fitting algorithm to N-body simulation clustering statistics but does not directly use the halo model equations in their formula.
 Additionally, \cite{Mead_2015} incorporate parameters to account for the impact on the dark matter from baryonic feedback.
 We performed a few minimization tests leaving the baryonic feedback parameters free and found best fits similar to the default values as set in {\sc camb}.
 Since we also found little dependence on the particular choice of fixed values we left them fixed at default. \cite{Joachimi21} found results similar to these defaults in their analysis of the KiDS-1000 joint galaxy clustering and weak lensing analysis.

-The nonlinear correction to $P_L$ according to {\sc HMcode} for our chosen cosmology is simply the ratio:
+The nonlinear correction to $P_{lin}$ according to {\sc HMcode} for our chosen cosmology is simply the ratio:

-where the nonlinear $P_{NL}$ and linear $P_{L}$ power spectrum has been fully predicted to $z$ with the {\sc camb} code, the ratio of which becomes the ratio of the linear transfer functions squared when $G(z)P_ok^{n_s}$ drop out.
-Multiplying $P_L$ by $\Fcur_{HM}$ then gives us the nonlinear matter power spectrum with baryonic feedback impacting the distribution of matter. \cite{Joachimi21} found {\sc HMcode} to be comparable to the state-of-the-art emulator {\sc CosmicEmu} \citep{Heitmann14}.
+where the non-linear $P_{nl}$ and linear $P_{lin}$ power spectrum has been fully predicted to $z$ with the {\sc camb} code, the ratio of which becomes the ratio of the linear transfer functions squared when $G(z)P_ok^{n_s}$ drop out.
+Multiplying $P_{lin}$ by $\Fcur_{HM}$ then gives us the non-linear matter power spectrum with baryonic feedback impacting the distribution of matter. \cite{Joachimi21} found {\sc HMcode} to be comparable to the state-of-the-art emulator {\sc CosmicEmu} \citep{Heitmann14}.